-The latest update to MacPhun Luminar is called Pluto and brings a selection of new tools including a new Golden Hour filter.
+The ‘Pluto’ update to Luminar brought a selection of new tools including a new Golden Hour filter.
 If you want to know more about it, you can download the Luminar trial version.
 This filter is designed to simulate the warmth of a late afternoon sun, something which is actually a lot more difficult to do digitally than you might imagine.
 It’s easy enough to add an overall warming effect to a photo but that’s not realistic because it’s the light that should be yellow, not the whole picture – blue skies need to stay blue.

 - How to get/download Luminar: Save $10/£10 with coupon code “LAWTON”

 - Luminar tips

 So here’s a guide to the new Golden Hour filter.
 It’s so simple to use, however, that there’s very little to explain.
 So I’ll also use this as an opportunity to demonstrate Luminar’s workspaces and filters, and how they work together to produce an interface that’s as complex – or as simple – as you want it to be.

 Luminar opens in its default workspace, which includes a whole bunch of filters we don’t need right now and which are only going to confuse things.
 So let’s get rid of them by opening the Workspace menu and selecting Clear…

 So now we need the new Golden Hour filter, and to do this click the ‘+’ button at the top of the Filters panel and choose it from the list.
 Let’s hope it can do something for this exceptionally grey and dull-looking photo.

 Well that’s made a difference already!
 I’ve pushed the Amount slider up to 50 and already the colours are much warmer and richer – but, crucially, the sky is still blue.
 I could push the Amount slider still further, but the colours soon start becoming unrealistic and overdone.